c-minz/c-minz.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
 subtitle: Ph.D.
 (York).
-Research visitor at SISSA, Trieste, Italy.
+Research in theoretical and mathematical physics.

 profile:
   align: right